cjisonline/DONAID/README.md

 To install the correct version of Flutter and Dart, use the following link download Flutter and Dart as one package: https://docs.flutter.dev/development/tools/sdk/releases

+------IV.
+FIREBASE----
+-	Firebase Authentication – All DONAID users are authenticated using email and password.
+It also provides Google, Apple, and Facebook sign-in.
+Firebase Authentication also tracks anonymous authentication which allows the user to login without an email and password.
+-	Firestore Database – All the data in DONAID is stored in the cloud Firestore.
+The data is organized into different collections.
+Each collection has documents which store the various data entries.
+-	Realtime Database – All the messaging data of DONAID is stored within the Realtime database.
+This allows for data to be synced in realtime.
+-	Firebase Storage – All the images are saved in the Firebase storage which includes the carousel, icons, profile pictures, and verification documents.